zeroluck/docs/sources/reference/interception-scripts/index.md

 `def logout(self, configurationAttributes, requestParameters):`

 The `isValidAuthenticationMethod` method is used to check if the authentication method is in a valid state.
-For example we can check there if a 3rd party mechanism is avalable to authenticate users.
+For example we can check there if a 3rd party mechanism is available to authenticate users.
 As a result it should return `True` or `False`.

 This method has the following parameters:
 - `usageType` is `org.xdi.model.AuthenticationScriptUsageType`